DevangML/CUAMRP/README.md

-Customer Attrition and Management Platform 🚀
+Customer Attrition Management and Recommendation Platform 🚀
 =============================================

-A webapp created using NextJS, MongoDB, and machine learning to help businesses manage and reduce customer attrition.
-Include a few screenshots of the app here to give an idea of what it looks like.
+A webapp created using NextJS, MongoDB, and machine learning to help businesses manage and reduce customer attrition and provide relevant recommendations.

 💻 Prerequisites
 ----------------